 With a bachelor’s degree in elementary and early childhood education and a master’s degree in human development, I thought I might have an unfair advantage when it came time to raise a family.
 But the actual work of developing little humans is a challenge no matter how many textbooks you’ve read or how many accolades your professors wrote on your term papers.

-My learning didn’t stop when I graduated, and those four boys I’ve been raising with my husband over the past twelve years have taught me a lot about what happens when theory meets up with reality.
+My learning didn’t stop when I graduated, and those four boys I’ve been raising with my husband over the past 17 years have taught me a lot about what happens when theory meets up with reality.
 I share what I learn about that balance here, and with the parents and teachers I work with.

 I’d love to share what I’ve found with you.
 Here are a few great places to start: